We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 I believe that the actual butchering is the most difficult part of making beef on the homestead.
 Most folks who are going to tackle a project like this have experience with deer or pork and up to this point, it’s about logistics.
 The basics are fairly similar.

 It has been extremely challenging finding resources that will get you cuts that you are familiar with using in the kitchen and we spent the first several times with our method having a general knowledge of where certain cuts come from.
-After breaking down the primal, we would go in first for steaks, followed by anything that came off in a chunk for roasts, and then anything too small for a roast was cubed and ground.
+After breaking down the primal, we go in first for steaks, followed by anything that came off in a chunk for roasts, and then anything too small for a roast was cubed and ground.

 By far the best and most helpful resource to date has been Butchering Beef by Adam Danforth.
 I’ve been disappointed with a lot of butchering books, but not this one.
 You will bloody these pages up, but in the end, you’ll have meat that you can label as the actual cuts and not just “Beef Roast.”
 Knowing what to do cuts down considerably on waste.
 I’m not even going to give you an overview of how to butcher because I simply won’t be able to equip you the way that book can.
 It is going to be just as valuable a tool to your success as your sharp knives and packing paper.